Final Year

 PI3104 1 5

-Lecturer: Dr. Lucy Elvis
+Lecturers: Dr. Lucy Elvis & Dr. Yvonne Förster

 Course description: This module explores philosophical approaches to the production and consumption of art and culture in contemporary society through an examination of four themes.
 Culture and reality, culture and technology, culture, culture and alienation and culture and violence.
 For each theme two different philosophical perspective will be explored to examine the dynamics of contemporary cultural production and consumption.